Debate on 'Understanding Ukraine' with

 These and many

-more questions will be addressed in the new series of Debates on
+more questions were addressed in the series of Debates on

 European Identities initiated by the Council of Europe jointly

-with the French Ecole Nationale d'Administration (ENA).
-Building
+with the French Ecole Nationale d'Administration (ENA) with the

 amongst diplomats, Council of Europe staff and experts.

 |Democracy Debate Series

 This series of debates was initiated by the Secretary General

 in order to stimulate reflection and discussion on the developments